e-sites/generator-esites-fe/README.md

 ## Usage
 Please make sure your system meets the [prerequisites](#prerequisites).

-- Run `npm update -g generator-esites-fe`.
+- Run `npm update -g @e-sites/generator-esites-fe`.
 - From the terminal, navigate to your projects directory.
 - Type `yo esites-fe`, answer a few questions about your project, and wait.
 - Bask in the glory of your fully scaffolded frontend installation.